fares017/FENCE/README.md

 ## data folder
 The data folder includes essential files, such as datasets, required to conduct the experiments.
-You can find all the datset used in that projetc via this link: https://drive.google.com/drive/folders/1GLraCzPju4MYps7P_PVWkYgUMawUv8iq?usp=sharing
+You can find all the dataset used in that projetc via this link: https://drive.google.com/drive/folders/1GLraCzPju4MYps7P_PVWkYgUMawUv8iq?usp=sharing

 ## out folder